 Emeritus Professor of English and Interdisciplinary Studies, City College of San Francisco, California, USA.

-One of my lectures – “A Mirror to our Faces” -- on Khushwant Singh at an International Sikh Conference was published as a chapter in the book titled Sikh Art and Literature (Routledge, 1999).
-At the invitation of a Tunisian university, I went there to offer a series of seminars in March 2012.
-I often give Skype lectures to overseas universities at their request.
+International Lectures At the invitation of a Tunisian university, he went there to offer a series of seminars in March 2012.
+He often gives lectures via Skype to overseas universities at their request.

 Humanitarian Work For humanitarian work, he has served as a Board Director of Central Asia Institute for nine years, including three years as Chair.
 This U.S.-based nonprofit promotes literacy, especially among women, by opening more than 200 schools in the remote and underserved areas of Pakistan, Afghanistan, and Tajikistan.
 He is also an advisor to the U.S.-based Kamran Educational Foundation.